nicolelng/chiikawa-timer/README.md

 # Chiikawa Timer

-A cute and customizable Pomodoro timer inspired by Chiikawa anime.
+A Pomodoro timer inspired by the Chiikawa anime.
 Boost your productivity with Chiikawa, Hachiware, and Usagi (っ'-')╮=͟͟͞͞💖